 Put simply, as long as you keep at least one card that earns Amex points open, your points will not expire.

-Where folks run into trouble is if they want to cancel a card, perhaps because they don’t want to pay a hefty annual fee.
-If you don’t have another AMEX Membership Rewards earning card and you cancel, you’ll lose all your points for good!
-(Note: You may be eligible for a 30-day grace period to redeem your points after you cancel if you have other AMEX cards open).
+Where you can run into trouble is if you want to cancel a card, perhaps because you don’t want to pay a big annual fee.
+If you don’t have another Amex Membership Rewards earning card and you cancel, you’ll lose all your points for good.
+However, you may be eligible for a 30-day grace period to use your Amex points after you cancel if you have other Amex cards open.

-Unfortunately, you can’t work around this by transferring your points to a spouse or anyone else with an AMEX Membership Rewards points account.
-But here’s what you CAN do.
+Unfortunately, you can’t work around this by transferring your Amex points to a spouse or anyone else with an Amex Membership Rewards points account.
+Here are some things you can do.

-- The Blue Business℠ Plus Credit Card from American Express (See Rates & Fees)
+- The Blue Business® Plus Credit Card from American Express (see rates & fees)

 - Amex EveryDay® Credit Card

 You could first open one of these cards to preserve your Amex Membership Rewards points, then cancel the annual fee card you’re looking to get rid of.
 Double check to make sure the new card is linked to the same Membership Rewards account before you cancel.

 Downgrade to a card with a lower or no annual fee